openT2T/translators/org.OpenT2T.Sample.SuperPopular.Thermostat/Wink Thermostat/v2/README.md

 ### How to run all the tests
 Create  test javascript file(s) under 'tests' sub directory.

-* Modify testconfig.json to populate <device-id> and <access-token>.
-It is added to .gitignore.
 * global install typescript 2.0
     npm install -g typescript@beta
 * global install ava test runner.